reese-lee/fibonacci-java-otel/README.md

 gradle bootRun
 ```

-3. Exercise the app by running the following command in a new terminal tab:
+3. To exercise, run the following command in a new shell tab:
 ```shell
 ./load-generator.sh
 ```

-4. Head to your NR1 account to view the data.
+4. Head to your New Relic account to view and explore the data!